 The Human Self

 In certain interpretations of Western Naturalism, the human self is pictured as a tiny entity existing in an unthinkably large and alien universe.
 For Naturalism understood nondually, however, the self is as expansive as the universe.
-The elements that comprises our body were forged in giant stars more than four billion years ago.
+The elements that comprise our body were forged in giant stars more than four billion years ago.
 The genes that structure our body and drive our physiology have evolved over more than a billion years; we share the vast majority of them with other living organisms.
 The electromagnetic energy that propels our body has its origin in the sun’s nuclear fusion.
 The languages and ideas that course through our minds evolved in cultures long since lost and civilizations we only know as archaeological ruins.

 There is no piece of our body or mind that is independent of the great cosmological processes of the galaxy; the biological, geological and climatic processes of the earth; or the long history of our uniquely human cultural evolution.
 I would suggest that the idea of our being a tiny actually-existing self in a huge universe is a carryover from our dualistic heritage.
 For an all-inclusive Naturalism, we are “part and parcel of everything,” to use Emerson’s phrase.